Know the Rules before Bringing a Car to Campus

 Unlike commuters, residents with more than one vehicle must pay the full campus resident rate for each vehicle.

-Except for first-year undergraduates, all students, including those who live in Boston/Brookline FSILGs or drive to campus, are eligible for a Student Commuter permit for the Westgate Lot.
+Except for first-year undergraduates, all students who drive to campus, including those who live in Boston/Brookline FSILGs, are eligible for a Student Commuter permit for the Westgate Lot.
 Student Commuter parking permits will not be issued to anyone who already has a residential space.

 Non-Resident (out-of-state) Students